owulveryck/blog/content/post/cucumber.md

 ### The actual implementation of the scenario

 What I need to do is to implement the scenario.
 Not the test scenario, the real one;
-the one that will actually allows me to launch my ec2 instance, configure and start openvpn.
+the one that will actually allows me to launch my ec2 instance, configure and start Openvpn.

 As I said before, I will use vagrant-aws to do so.